Lukito976/Arch-Linux-KDE-Plamsa-Windows-7-Theme/README.md

 ---

 # Step 7
-* The theme should now be fully installed, now go into system settings and Wallapper and Themes
+The theme should now be fully installed, now you must enable it.
+* asdf (watch video to add these)

 ---

 # Final Step: Freeze Plasma Updates
 * AeroThemePlasma depends on internal Plasma APIs.
 * Future updates may break the theme stack.
+* In order to prevent this, we must freeze updates.

 --